subsquid/docs/docs/sdk/tutorials/file-csv.md

 Luckily, both of these can be found on block explorers like [Etherscan](https://medium.com/r/?url=https%3A%2F%2Fetherscan.io%2Ftoken%2F0x7d1afa7b718fb893db30a3abc0cfc608aacfebb0).

 The indexer needs the ABI for locating the contract events or functions in the EVM execution trace and decoding their inputs.
-Subsquid SDK has a handy command to generate some boilerplate TypeScript code to achieve this:
+Squid SDK has a handy command to generate some boilerplate TypeScript code to achieve this:

 ```bash
 npx squid-evm-typegen src/abi 0x7D1AfA7B718fb893dB30A3aBc0Cfc608AaCfeBB0#matic